Rewari metal work: Weaknesses

 The raw material (the metal sheet) has become so costly that craftsmen cannot afford to buy in bulk.
 The rate of brass in 1986 was around Rs.
 40/- per kg.
 This has risen to about Rs.250/- per kg without the considerable increase in the labor cost of the craftsmen.
 It makes it very difficult for the craftsmen to sustain the craft and which is one of the major reasons for many of the craftsmen quitting the work.

 The craftsmen do not get satisfactory amount as a return on their labor.
 They rate at which they are paid only depends mainly on the quality of the brass they are using.
 Workmanship is not that great a deal when it comes to pay the craftsmen.
 On an average they are paid Rs.40/- per kg additional on the utensils while selling.
 Considering the fact that one craftsman makes one "Tokni" in a day which weighs nearly about a kilogram, Rs.
 40 will not obviously get him his bread and butter.

 In the marketing of the product, there is a two tier system.
 One craftsman and other local dealers.
 Normally these craftsmen sell their products to the local dealers at cheap rates because it is very convenient for the craftsperson as it skips going to the main market to sell the products themselves or to approach various shopkeepers.
 It also saves money in transportation.
 These middle men are the ones who actually take all the profit by selling these products further on at high prices.
 Because of this the artisans are underpaid.

 Most of the craftsmen cannot make and store the product because they are not financially strong.
 As such there in no active government policy aiding these craftspeople financially to provide them raw materials.
 This results in slow production of goods and the artisans actually suffer in the peak season where they do not have stocked utensils to make money.

 Threats

-Aluminum and steel is taking over brass utensils.
-The reason being that they are more cheap and readily available everywhere.

-Cost is more compared to other utensils available in the market.
+Aluminum and steel is taking over brass utensils, because they are cheaper and readily available everywhere while the cost of brass metalwork is more compared to other utensils available in the market.
 With more and more exposure of other markets brass work in Rewari is facing huge competitions from Moradabad where brass work is being carried on at a grand scale.
 Rewari metal work might not be available in Moradabad but metal work from Moradabad is readily available everywhere even in Rewari.